 The word ‘buffering’ is one that you may encounter quite frequently when you are attempting to stream video content online.
-It can be very annoying, however never fear as there are ways you can reduce buffering considerably.
+It can be very annoying, but there are ways you can reduce it considerably.

 The easiest way to reduce buffering is to pause your video content once it has begun playing, and wait for a few seconds to allow more of the content to be downloaded before you start watching it.

 Ultimately, however, you may need to consider upgrading your broadband package to keep buffering to a minimum, as faster download speeds will mean video content is downloaded at a much faster rate than you can watch it.

 If you are looking to upgrade your broadband package, then make sure you compare broadband the smart way, by average monthly cost.
 Enter your postcode below to get started.